AFTERSCHOOL / FRIDAY PROGRAM

 The staff will be happy to convey messages to students, when necessary, but it is not possible for students to make or receive telephone calls while at ABC.
 Parents are welcome to call or text the program to speak to the designated staff person about questions or concerns regarding their children.

 Students will receive a nutritious snack when they arrive at ABC in the afternoon.
-If your child has any food allergies, dietary restrictions, or prefers different or additional food, please feel free to send a snack with your child
+If your child has any food allergies, or dietary restrictions, or prefers different or additional food, please feel free to send a snack with your child.

 HEALTH POLICY AND IMMUNIZATIONS